 About This School

 San Mateo County Special Education School is a public high school in Redwood City.
 The principal of San Mateo County Special Education School is Theresa Anderberg and can be contacted at email@example.com.
-294 students go to San Mateo County Special Education School and are mostly Black, non-Hispanic; Hispanic; and Pacific Islander.
-22% of the San Mateo County Special Education School students have "limited English proficiency."
+294 students attend San Mateo County Special Education School and are mostly Black, non-Hispanic; Hispanic; and Pacific Islander.
+22% of the San Mateo County Special Education School students are "limited in English proficiency."
 22% of the 294 students here are paying reduced lunch prices.
-The ratio of students to teachers at San Mateo County Special Education School is 3:1.
+The student to teacher ratio at San Mateo County Special Education School is 3:1.
 San Mateo County Rop School is one of the nearest high schools.

 |Native Hawaiian or Other Pacific Islander||3%||446%|

 |Native American or Native Alaskan||0%||0.2%|